 Scoutcraft has been called the heart and soul of Scouting over the years by many.
-Join our Scoutcraft staff and keep this tradition alive as you sharpen your Scout Skills while learning safety with tools & fire while earning Merit Badges, Totin' Chip & Firem'n Chit, then pass on the skills while earning the Paul Bunyan Woodsman Award.
+Join our Scoutcraft staff and keep this tradition alive earning Merit Badges as you sharpen your Scout Skills and your pocketknife while also learning personal, tool, & fire safety.

+Join us for Evening Program 7-8pm and earn your Totin' Chip & Firem'n Chit, then pass on the skills while earning the Paul Bunyan Woodsman Award.